MycroftAI/skill-wiki/README.md

 Wikipedia

 ## About
 Query [Wikipedia](https://www.wikipedia.org) for answers to all your questions.
-Get just a summary, or ask for more to get in-depth information.
+Get just a summary, a summary from the categories of the search, referneces, sources, and images.

  This Skill uses the [Wikimedia API](https://en.wikipedia.org/w/api.php).